kortessis/Asynchrony-and-Inflationary-Effect/README.md

 All the code and figures are produced in [Matlab 2023b](https://www.mathworks.com/products/new_products/release2023b.html), but the code uses basic functions from Matlab that should be functional in many Matlab versions.
 Matlab requires a license, but a basic, free version is available at https://www.mathworks.com/products/matlab-online/matlab-online-versions.html that should be sufficient to run this code and make modifications, if interested.

 ## Repository Contents
-The code is separated into four folders that represent the code to run different models and analyses used in the paper.
-Below is a brief description of each.
+The repository has two main folders, `src` and `fig`, that contain, respectively, source code to run models and generate figures in the manuscript, and the produced figures.
+Within each of these main folders are four folders that organize source code and figures according to the model (or analysis) used in the paper.
+Below is a brief description of each sub-folder.
 Extra detail about each model and analysis can be found in the main text of the manuscript.

 ### "Metapopulation Code" folder.
-Code to simulate the finite patch Levins metapopulation model can be found in the "Metapopulations" folder.
-There you will find the code to reproduce figures 2 and 3 of the main text and the code associated with the reaction norm approach described in the supplement.
+This folder contains the code used to produce figures 2 and 3 of the main text, and the code associated with the reaction norm approach described in the supplement.
+This code relates to a finite-patch version of the Levins metapopulation model where extinction events have some correlation, which we call \rho<sub>E<\sub>.

 ### "TwoPatch Model" folder.
 Code to simulate the source-sink model can be found in the folder "TwoPatch Model".
 There you will find the code to reproduce figure 4.